DeSoto Independent School District: Ethnicity and economic status

 In 1997 over half of the DeSoto ISD students were non-Hispanic white.
 From that year until 2016 the number of non-Hispanic white students declined by 91% to 2016, when 3% of the students were non-Hispanic white.
 Eric Nicholson of the Dallas Observer wrote that because of the "relatively small" sizes of southern Dallas County school districts, the demographic changes were relatively more severe compared to districts in other parts of the county.

 From 1997 to 2016 the number of students on free or reduced lunches, a way of designating someone as low income, increased by 400%.

 Eric Nicholson of the Dallas Observer wrote that because of the "relatively small" sizes of southern Dallas County school districts, the demographic changes were relatively more severe compared to districts in other parts of the county.

 School uniforms

 In the 2005-2006 school year, DeSoto ISD began a mandatory school uniform policy at all of its schools.

 In 2018, uniforms were discontinued district-wide.

+In the 2023-2024 school year, they implemented school uniforms again but only for elementary and middle schools.